pocketbird/guidelines/README.md

 ### z-index

 `z-index` values should range from 0 to 9.
-The fixed sidebar-nav is `z-index: 9` and the body is `z-index: 1`.
+Modals or system dialogs are `z-index 9`, the fixed sidebar nav is `z-index: 8`, the html body tag is `z-index: 1`.

 ## Credits